Grocery store that fixed price of bread denies fixing price of everything else - The Beaverton

 Grocery store that fixed price of bread denies fixing price of everything else

-BRAMPTON, ON – In response to accusations of hiking prices higher than the rate of resulting in record profits, grocery giant , which previously admitted to fixing the price of bread less than 7 years ago, denied that’s what they’re doing this time.
+BRAMPTON, ON – In response to accusations of hiking prices higher than the rate of inflation resulting in record profits, grocery giant , which previously admitted to fixing the price of bread less than 7 years ago, denied that’s what they’re doing this time.

-“As the owner of one-third of the entire food supply in , we would absolutely never abuse our market position to raise food prices beyond what is reasonable,” said Loblaws spokesperson Leslie Wilkins.
+“As the owner of one-third of the entire food supply in , we would absolutely never abuse our market position to raise beyond what is reasonable,” said Loblaws spokesperson Leslie Wilkins.
 “Except for that one 15-year period where we did exactly that, but that was just bread.
 That’s totally not what’s happening this time.”

 “The whole price fixing of bread thing was a group of rogue executives, and the larger company and myself had nothing to do with ,” added Weston referring to commercial bread supplier Weston Bakeries, a company with which he shares his last name.